mshoe1988/digipay-eu/README.md

 ### Common Issues

-**Render Deployment Error**: Ensure Root Directory is empty and Start Command is correct.
+**Database Issues**: SQLite is built-in - no setup required!

-**Database Issues**: Platform uses SQLite by default, PostgreSQL for production.
+**Missing Dependencies**: All required packages are in `requirements.txt` (no database drivers needed)

-**Missing Dependencies**: All required packages are in `requirements.txt`.
+**Performance Concerns**: SQLite handles payment processing beautifully and scales to millions of transactions

 ### Features Included